ryjen/libcoda-db/README.md

 Caching
 -------

-For sqlite3 databases, results from a query will have a dependency on a database pointer that must remain open.
+For sqlite3 and mysql databases, results from a query will be limited to the scope of the statement.

-Memory caching was add to pre-fetch the values and eliminate the dependency if needed.
+For sqlite, memory caching was add to pre-fetch the values.
 It can be done at the resultset, row or column level.
 The default is none.

 ```c++
   sqlite::db mydb;
   mydb.cache_level(sqlite::cache::row);
 ```

 Mysql has pre-fetching built-in and it is used within the library.
 It is enabled by default.

 an example of turning caching off in mysql:
 ```c++